Saint-Jean-Pied-de-Port

 Leaving Saint-Jean walk down rue de la Citadelle, under the arch of Porte d'Espagne and up rue d'Espagne, continuing straight under another arch and up a hill for about 100m until you reach a junction with a small sign on a lamppost indicating where the two routes divide.

 Turn right on to Chemin de Mayorga and continue straight until you come to the main road which you follow to the left.
-After about 600m turn right on to a small road, clearly signposted Valcarlos / Luzaide and Roncevaux (French for Roncesvalles).
+After 720m turn right on to a small road, clearly signposted Valcarlos / Luzaide and Roncevaux (French for Roncesvalles).

-6.8km to the Spanish border, marked by a gaudy shopping centre and petrol station.
+6.8km to the Spanish border, marked by a shopping centre and petrol station.
+Shops, cafés and restaurants.
 Walk towards the petrol station and continue straight.

-1.6km to Arnéguy, shops, cafés and restaurants.
-The Camino crosses the river into France again and continues on a minor road through the village of Ondarrola, where it crosses the river again back into Spain.
+1.2km to Arnéguy.
+The Camino crosses the river into France again and continues on a minor road through the village of Ondarrola, where it crosses the river again back into Spain then up a steep hill to Valcarlos.

 Valcarlos